 Why You'll Love This Recipe

-- Made with walnuts instead of pine nuts.
+- No Pine Nuts Made with walnuts instead of pine nuts.
+Pine nuts are expensive and harder to find than walnuts.

-- Less oil than store bought pesto, and it tastes better, too!
+- Less Oil This pesto recipe is made with less oil than store bought pesto, and it tastes better, too!

 Dietitian Tip